The Neustrowski-Watembach Family

 “One of the things about the Depression was that it broke up families and sent people looking to make a living wherever they could.
 When Albert couldn’t make enough of an income in Kawhia he went gold mining down the West Coast of the South Island, inland from Greymouth at a place called Kaimata, near Lake Brunner.
 Dad and Ben Dombrowski’s son, Laurie (Laurence), were looking for jobs and agreed to meet Albert in Collingwood in Golden Bay so they went gold mining there.

-“When there wasn’t enough gold in the Collingwood area, they moved down the West Coast and stayed down there until about 1936 when Dad and Laurie came back to Taranaki to the Patea Freezing Works.
-They were both working there when Dad met my mother and got engaged.
+“When there wasn’t enough gold in the Collingwood area, they moved down the West Coast and stayed there until about 1936 when Dad and Laurie came back to Taranaki.
+They were both working at the Patea Freezing Works when Dad met my mother and got engaged.
 Laurie was married by then and came up to Waitara too.
 He married Helen Margery Reeves and she was known as Aunty Marg to us.
 They bought a house on the corner of Mouatt and Richmond Streets, had 12 children and they all became a part of our lives.
-(Laurie’s father is listed as “Combrowski” and Laurie (Laurence Bernard) as “Dombroski” in marriage records.)
+[Laurie’s father is listed as “Combrowski” and Laurie (Laurence Bernard) as “Dombroski” in marriage records.]

 “Grandmother leased a bit of extra land so she could keep a cow and a pig.
 She made her own butter.
 I don’t know whether she made cheese but always she made Polish yoghurt.
 I remember it sitting on her bench in the sun or in the warmth when I was a kid and she would simply have it covered and ate her yoghurt every day.